-For the 2021 application cycle, we have two questions on our admission application that allow applicants to (1) identify as a member of the LGBTQIA+ community, and/or (2) identify as an ally of the community.
+For the 2021 application cycle, we have one question on our admission application that allow applicants to identify as a member of the LGBTQIA+ community.
 We are committed to providing an opportunity for students to self-identify.

 The law school disseminates its job postings widely across national and local listservs and job sites, including the AALS and CLEA websites, AALS Minority Listserv, AALS Clinical Listserv, Langston/Ludie Writers Workshop Listservs, National Association for Law Placement’s Job Center, the Chronicle of Higher Education’s ChronicleVitae, Indeed, LinkedIn, the DC Consortium of Legal Services Providers, and its diverse group of alumni.